A graph-based formalism for surface codes and twists: Preliminaries

 \section{Preliminaries}

 In this section, we first provide an introduction to the combinatorial description of graph embeddings (also called \textit{maps}) on closed surfaces.
 We refer to this description as a \textit{rotation system}, following terminology in \cite{stahl1978embeddings,stahl1978generalized, schaefer2018crossing}.
 We recall that a \textit{closed surface} is a 2-dimensional, compact, and connected topological manifold without boundary (see \cite{lee2010topological, lee2012smooth} for an introduction to topological manifolds), and henceforth we simply say a \textit{manifold} to mean a closed surface (unless specified otherwise).
 All manifolds admit a unique smooth structure up to diffeomorphisms \cite{rado1925begriff}, and by the \textit{closed surface classification theorem} \cite{seifert1980seifert, lee2010topological, francis1999conway}, each manifold is homeomorphic to a space of one of three types --- (a) Type I: $\mathbb{S}^2$, (b) Type II: a connected sum of one or more copies of $\mathbb{T}^2$, (c) Type III: a connected sum of one or more copies of $\mathbb{RP}^2$.
 This greatly simplifies the picture when we physically think of ``drawing'' a graph on a manifold, more formally captured using the concept of graph embeddings.
 A rotation system is simply a combinatorial description of any such graph emdedding.
-To garner the most intuition, we believe that rotation systems are most clearly presented in two parts, by first defining them for the case of embeddings in orientable manifolds (Type I and II), and then generalizing them to include embeddings in non-orientable manifolds (Type III).
+To garner the most intuition, we believe that rotation systems are most clearly presented by first defining them for the general case of embeddings in orientable and non-orientable manifolds (Types I, II, III), and then discussing the case of embeddings in orientable manifolds (Types I, II) as a special case in Appendix~\ref{sec:app-gluing-orientable}, which is a lot easier to visualize.
 To a large extent, the content of this section follows \cite{stahl1978embeddings,nedela2001regular,siran2001triangle}.
 Graph theoretic terminology appearing in this section is borrowed from \cite{diestel2000graduate,gross2001topological}.
-We also introduce the concept of graph checkerboardability in this section, and briefly discuss the notion of $\mathbb{F}_2$-homology of a graph embedding.